pods-framework/pods/readme.txt

 **3.0 Changelog**

-* Feature: Conditional Logic for Fields - You can now choose to show or hide a field based on the value of another field.
+* Feature: Conditional Logic for Fields - You can now choose to show or hide a Pods field based on the value of another Pods field.
 More will be expanded into this functionality in the future. #609 (@zrothauser, @sc0ttkclark, @Shelob9)
-* Added: New filter `pods_tribe_common_vendor_autoload` will now let you remove conflicting libraries from loading so your own libraries can continue to be used when that occurs. (@sc0ttkclark)
 * Added: Set up backward compatible updates to our prior `depends-on` and related logic for internal conditional logic prior to Pods 3.0 so they now properly translate over to the new format required. (@sc0ttkclark)
 * Added: When importing and exporting Pods packages, they now include the list of active components.
 * Fixed: When extending a post type or taxonomy it will now use the associated post type or taxonomy label when setting up the pod so it matches. #6350 (@sc0ttkclark)